mm80843/T3.5/docs/Benef/PBN__Benef_724.md

 # __Digital tools of support to hospitals/health__

-## Name of the Benefit

-Teleconsultations, virtual visits, and mapping of cases improve access to healthcare

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhance healthcare delivery and reduce spread of disease](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_778.md)